Azure/azure-sdk-for-js/sdk/test-utils/recorder-new/MIGRATION.md

 ```

 You will use this library to control the recorder from your tests.
 The API is somewhat similar to the legacy recorder, albeit with some important differences.
 These will be discussed below.

-**⚠️ Important:** Do not uninstall the old recorder (`@azure-tools/test-recorder`) just yet!
-At this time, there are still utilities from the legacy recorder package that have not been migrated to the new package.

 ## Changes to NPM scripts